suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2018-02-28-new-fiction-for-march-2018.md

 ## [<cite>The Trick to Time</cite>, by Kit De Waal](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2337634)

-The new title from the author of the critically-acclaimed [<cite>My Name is Leon</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1963426).
+Kit De Waal is the author of the critically-acclaimed [<cite>My Name is Leon</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1963426), so there will be a lot of interest in her new title.

 > "Birmingham, 1972.
 Mona is a young Irish girl in a big city, with the thrill of a new job and a room of her own in a busy boarding house.
 On her first night out in town, she meets William, a charming Irish boy with an easy smile and an open face.
 They embark upon a dizzying love affair, a whirlwind marriage, an unexpected pregnancy - before a sudden tragedy tears them apart.